 Urban Frame Survey

-During the last UFS Phase (2007-12) a survey of more than 7000 towns including newly declared Census towns involving updation/formation of more than 6 lakhs UFS blocks was undertaken and Ladakh Region of Jammu & Kashmir state was brought under the coverage of UFS and formation of blocks in Leh and Kargil towns was carried out for the first time in the history of NSSO which would pave way for future surveys in the Region.
+During the last UFS Phase (2007-12) a survey of more than 7000 towns including newly declared Census towns involving updation/formation of more than 6 lakhs UFS blocks was undertaken.
+Ladakh region of Jammu & Kashmir state was brought under the coverage of UFS and formation of blocks in Leh and Kargil towns was carried out for the first time in the history of NSSO which would pave way for future surveys in the region.

-The new Phase 2012-17 has been initiated for updation of UFS blocks.
-All the IV units of UFS maps have been electronically stored and linkage of the details of blocks with the maps made.
-UFS maps and records on demand or supplied to Government department free of cost and to the private institution and research students on payment basis at the rate of Rs 1000 per block and Rs 500 per block respectively.
+and UFS maps of last phase have been electronically stored and linkage of the details of blocks with the maps made.
+UFS maps and records on demand are supplied to Government department free of cost and to the private institution and research scholars as per the laid down procedure.